usmanhalalit/pixie/README.md

  - Restrict banned users.
  - Get only `deleted = 0` records.
+ - Implement caching of all queries.
+ - Trigger user notification after every entry.
  - Delete relationship data after a delete query.
- - Trigger user notification after every entry.
  - Insert relationship data after an insert query.
  - Keep records of modification after each update query.
  - Add/edit created_at and updated _at data after each entry.